Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 A popular tex-mex recipe…Easy Chicken Chimichangas!
 These deep fried burritos have a crunchy, golden brown shell.
 This easy 30-minute recipe uses leftover chicken or rotisserie chicken.
 You may also like our barbacoa beef and homemade tortillas!
-Be sure to check out our favorite Mexican Recipes!

 Easy Chicken Chimichangas Recipe